ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ]
 ```

-* Queries:  the query will return all variants with any overlap of the CDKN2A CDR
+* Queries:  This example query will return all deletion variants with any overlap of the CDKN2A CDR (GRCh38 positions).

 ```
 db.variants.find( { "reference_name" : "9",  "variant_type" : "DEL", "start" : { $lteq : 21975098 }, "end" : { $gteq : 21967753 } } )
 ```